Annette Edmondson: Career

 When she was 13, the South Australian Sports Institute visited her school and she was identified as having the physical attributes to have a potential career in cycling.
 After a year in the Talent Search Program, her first major win came at the 2006 National Junior Track Championships where she won two bronze medals in the Under 17 500m Time Trial and Sprint.
 From that point, she began to specialise in sprint cycling and as a junior won sprint events at a National and Oceania level.

 In 2010, she took part in her first elite level National Championships finishing with silvers in the Team sprint, Keirin and 500m TT as well as a bronze in the Individual sprint.

 However, Edmondson began to lose interest in the sport and took a break from cycling.
 In spite of her doubt, she returned to training just four months later, but she wanted a change and therefore made the switch from sprint to endurance cycling.
 Eight months later, she had successfully made the switch by becoming the Australian Omnium and Scratch Race champion.

 Her first World Championships came in 2012 at the UCI World Championships in Melbourne in which she achieved silver in both the Omnium and Team Pursuit.
 These results helped her secure a place in the 2012 Australian Olympic Team.

 In London, she took part in two events of the Olympic Track Cycling Schedule.
 In the Team Pursuit, the Australian squad secured 4th place, missing out on the bronze medal.
-It was her effort and performance in the 6 events of the Omnium which resulted in her claiming the bronze medal.
+It was her performance in the 6 events of the Omnium resulted in her claiming the bronze medal.

 After the Olympics, in 2013, she signed a professional road contract with Orica–AIS, in her first season with the team, she secured a major victory taking 1st overall in the Tour of Chongming Island.
 Her and teammates took 3rd in the 2013 World Road Race Championships TTT in Florence, Italy.

 At the 2014 Commonwealth Games in Glasgow, Edmondson claimed a silver in the Individual Pursuit along with fellow athlete Amy Cure who took a bronze in the event.
 On the 3rd day of competition (26 July 2014), Edmondson took part in the 10 km Scratch Race, where she raced to victory taking her 1st Commonwealth Games Gold Medal and again fellow athlete Amy Cure also succeeded coming out with a silver medal from the event.